The conic geometry of rectangles inscribed in lines: The surface defined by a pair of lines

-Thus the surface $\c S$ in ${\mathbb{R}}^3$ generated by a pair of lines is either an HR-cone or a vertical plane with a missing midsection.
-In Theorem~\ref{cone 1} we saw that an HR-cone that is not a unit cone has a unique pair of generating lines.
+Thus the surface $\c S$ in ${\mathbb{R}}^3$ defined by a pair of lines is either an HR-cone or a vertical plane with a missing midsection.
+In Theorem~\ref{cone 1} we saw that an HR-cone that is not a unit cone has a unique pair of defining lines.
 The same is true when $\c S$ is not an HR-cone.

-\begin{corollary} If a subset ${\c S}$ of ${\mathbb{R}}^3$ generated by a pair of lines is planar, then ${\c S}$ has a unique pair of generating lines.
+\begin{corollary} If the surface defined by a pair of lines is planar, then ${\c S}$ has a unique pair of defining lines.
 Let $d$ be the distance between the half planes that comprise ${\c S}$.
-The generating lines are the parallel lines in the $xy$-plane that are the distance $\frac{d}{2}$ from the projection of ${\c S}$ to the $xy$-plane. \end{corollary}
+The defining lines are the parallel lines in the $xy$-plane that are the distance $\frac{d}{2}$ from the projection of ${\c S}$ to the $xy$-plane. \end{corollary}

-\begin{proof} If $L_1,L_2$ is a pair of lines that generate $\c S$, then $L_1$ and $L_2$ are parallel by Theorem~\ref{cone 1}.
+\begin{proof} If $L_1,L_2$ is a pair of lines that define $\c S$, then $L_1$ and $L_2$ are parallel by Theorem~\ref{cone 1}.
 With $2f$ the distance between $L_1$ and $L_2$, Proposition~\ref{cone 2} implies that $f = d$ and $L_1$ and $L_2$ are a distance $\frac{d}{2}$ from the projection of $\c S$ to the $xy$-plane. \end{proof}